AliaksandrKratovich/AliaksandrKratovich.github.io/index.md

 ## ABOUT ME

   I study in the BSU, the Faculty of Radiophysics and Computer Technologies in the second year.
 My specialty is Computer Security.I’m a responsible and purposeful student with great desire to develop skills and work in IT sphere.
 Solving difficult tasks I develop my thinking, imagination and logic.
 I have no experience in creating real costum projects, but I strive for this.
 I’m ready to devote much time to get practice creating software.
 Knowledge about C/C++ helps me to study new systems.
 I have passed the Epam’s course “C/C++ LEARNING COURSE FOR STUDENTS”.
+In the future I would like to take part in foreign projects.

 ## INTERESTS